iggy-ziggy/generate_readme/README.md

 ## Description

-An app to dynamically generate a quality README once a series of questions have been answered.
+An app to dynamically generate a quality README once a series of questions has been answered.

 ## Installation Instructions